Cole-Tompsett/graylog/Quick_Start/Startup_Guide.md

 # Quick Start Guide
-In the following document, we will go over the following critical steps required when setting up this tool
+In the following document, we will go over the following critical steps required when setting up this tool.
+This includes the following:
+- Setting up the Timezone
+- Setting up Docker Compose for Graylog
+- Networking
+- Creating a Password
+- Figuring your Ports out
+- Starting the tool properly through the containers

 ## Setting the Time
 First we need to ensure that the time is accurate for all these logs that come in so we need to set the timezone to UTC